 To take full advantage of the visitors’ buying intent, even the ones that remain anonymous throughout, businesses have to be able to:

-- Determine purchase intent signals of all visitors at every step of their journey (in real-time).
+- Determine purchase intent signals of all visitors at every step of their journey (in real time).
 Think of this as digital body behavior.

-- Once there is clear buyer intent data on every visitor, it can be used to create an engagement strategy for each segment that would optimize website performance, improve customer experience, and ultimately increase conversions by preemptively meeting those customers’ needs.
+- Once there is clear buyer intent data on every visitor, it can be used to create an engagement strategy for each segment that would optimize website performance, improve customer experience, and ultimately increase conversions by preemptively meeting those customers’ expectations.